Nancy Belle Craft Norton: World War II

-When the occupation of the Philippines by Japanese forces began in 1942 Nancy Belle Norton, her daughter, son-in-law and granddaughter, Elizabeth, were swept up in the aftermath.
+When the Japanese occupation of the Philippines began in 1942, Nancy Belle Norton, her daughter, son-in-law and granddaughter, Elizabeth, were swept up in the aftermath.
 Because of her age (69) and sleight appearance (less than 100lbs) Nancy was not considered a serious threat by Japanese authorities.
 The other members of her family were sent to Santo Tomas Internment Camp with other American civilians and foreign nationals that were imprisoned there.
 Her house, located near Manila, was confiscated by Japanese authorities and Filipino friends offered their own homes for shelter during the following two and a half years.

 After witnessing the plight of American P.O.W.s and learning about the conditions under which her family was held, Nancy, eventually known as “Miss Nancy Belle” by P.O.W.s and internees, decided to do what she could to help them.
 Due to her freedom, selflessness and persistence she was able to successfully persevere while dealing with Japanese authorities at the following camps: Bilibid, Pasay, Santo Tomas, Clark Field, Cabanatuan and other locations she attempted to enter.
 The supplies and food that she brought by kalesa made captivity survivable for hundreds of individuals.

 One of many post war testimonials about “Miss Nancy Belle” was offered by Army Chaplain Perry O. Wilcox, who was held at Bilibid Internment / P.O.W.
 Camp.
 He wrote that she would “plead and argue and resist the opposition of the Japanese authorities until they gave way and let her bring in what she had brought… She never tired and never gave up.”

 After U.S. forces landed at Leyte in 1944, Nancy was sent by Japanese authorities to Santo Tomas to live with her family.
 By planting a victory garden in the camp and contributing its produce to the food pantry she continued to aid others until the liberation of Santo Tomas by Filipino guerillas and elements of the U.S. 1st Cavalry Division on February 3, 1945.